 - On July 13, additional community resources were added to an existing diversity page on the Park Scholarships website, as well as a new page with details about several of the diversity initiatives underway.
 This information was shared on social media.

 - In mid-July, the Park Scholarships staff became aware of two open letters written and circulated by Park alumni.
 Eva Feucht ’02 shared a brief message requesting that Park Scholars keep responses focused on the shared goal of strengthening the ability of the Park Scholarships program to address critical challenges.
 On July 17, Feucht received two of the letters.
-She sent an initial reply, affirming the program’s commitment to anti-racism and promising a thorough response to the first letter’s suggestions by the end of August.
+She sent an initial reply, affirming the program’s commitment to anti-racism, and provided a detailed response to the letter’s suggestions on Aug.
+31.

 The Park Scholarships program is part of the broader NC State community working together to uphold the university’s core values of integrity, freedom, respect, responsibility, stewardship, and excellence.
 NC State leaders have issued several statements condemning racial injustice and affirming the university’s commitment to promote and advance diversity, equity, and inclusion.
 The Office for Institutional Equity and Diversity created a summary of those messages and Chancellor Woodson’s statements are available online.